guycorbaz/opcgw/README.md

 - Absolute
 - Gauge
 - String

 At the time being, only gauge is supported.

 ## Prerequisites

-- Rust [version]
-- [Other dependencies]
+Prerequisites are describes in Cargo.toml file.

 ## Installation

-[Detailed installation instructions]
+Installation consists in:
+- creating a gateway configuration file
+- creating an opc ua configuration file
+- launching the program.
+Log files are under log folder just below opc_ua_chirpstack_gateway binary.

 ## Configuration

-At the moment, opc_ua_chirpstack_gateway is configured via two configuration files
+At the moment, opc_ua_chirpstack_gateway is configured via two configuration files.

 - One configuration file for the gateway
 - One configuration file for the opc ua server.
 This might change in the future.

+Default location of these files is config folder, located just below the root of the opc_ua_chirpstack_gateway binary file.
+It is possible to configure the path of the gateway configuration file via "CONFIG_PATH" environment variable.
+However, the path of the opc ua configuration file is defined in the gateway configuration file.
+This is not ideal and will certainly be changed in the future.

 ## Usage

-[Instructions on how to use the application]
+[Instructions on how to use the application][]()

 ## Project Structure

-[Description of folder structure and main files]
+The project is organized in the following way:
+- main.rs: the main rust file
+- config.rs: to manage configurations
+- chirpstack.rs: containing  structures and methods for communications with chirpstack server
+- opc_ua.rs: containing the code for the opc ua server
+- storage.rs: managing data storage
+- utils.rs: definition for the  whole project

+This organization might change in the future.

 ## Contributing